Is Chegg Legit? Honest Review of Pricing and Risks

 Chegg is a legitimate study platform, but legitimate doesn’t mean stress-free.
-We spent two weeks running Chegg Study, Chegg Writing, and Math Solver through real coursework on a 2024 MacBook Air and a Windows 11 laptop to see whether the $15.95 monthly subscription holds up in 2026.
+This review breaks down Chegg Study, Chegg Writing, and Math Solver to see whether the $15.95 monthly subscription holds up in 2026, and where the billing and honor-code risks still bite.

 - Chegg Holdings, Inc. is publicly traded on the NYSE under CHGG and has operated continuously since 2005